 However, I think that "testing the waters" in a way to make sure that if you're major tends to not necessarily pay a lot, lets you realize if you truly want to go that direction or not.

-There is SO many ways to save money.
+There are SO many ways to save money.

 I was the first to admit that I knew NOTHING about money.
 Like seriously nothing.